ahrussell/traitortracing/README.md

 # GKRW Traitor Tracing

 Implementation of the pairing-based broadcast encryption with traitor tracing scheme described in [GKRW17](https://eprint.iacr.org/2017/1117.pdf).
 This can be used as a library or command-line interface.
-Currently this implementation only works with the [BN254 curve](https://eprint.iacr.org/2005/133.pdf).
+Currently, this implementation only works with the [BN254](https://eprint.iacr.org/2005/133.pdf) pairing-friendly curve family.

 ## Build instructions

 First, you will need the following libraries:

-* [RELIC](https://github.com/relic-toolkit/relic) (must be installed with cmake option -DFP_PRIME=254)
+* [RELIC](https://github.com/relic-toolkit/relic) (must be installed with cmake option -DFP_PRIME=254 to have RELIC use a BN254 curve)
 * [libsodium](https://download.libsodium.org/doc/)
 * [JSON for Modern C++](https://github.com/nlohmann/json)